inspired/cisco_ios/README.txt

 +++ 2.1.0 (2014-10-30)
 Features:
-* NAME CHANGED TO Cisco Networks App for Splunk Enterprise.
-Remove your old Cisco IOS app directories (cisco_ios and TA-cisco_ios)
+* NAME CHANGED TO Cisco Networks.
+Remove your old Cisco IOS app directories (cisco_ios and TA-cisco_ios) after upgrading
 * More filters in the dashboards
 * DOT1X now with more graphs